Synoptic Discussion - June 2014

-- Status: The monthly WP index was near zero for the month, but the three-month average WP index was positive.
+- Status: The monthly WP index was negative for the month, with the three-month average WP index negative as well.

-- Teleconnections (influence on weather): To the extent teleconnections are known, a positive WP during this time of year (October on the teleconnection maps) is associated with above-normal temperatures in the North Central U.S., drier-than-normal conditions in the Northwest, Great Lakes, and Southeast, and above-normal upper-level circulation anomalies over central North America.
-The teleconnections for a neutral (near zero) WP are not defined.
+- Teleconnections (influence on weather): To the extent teleconnections are known, a negative WP during this time of year (July on the maps) is typically associated with above-normal temperatures in the Southwest and Midwest to Northeast, above-normal circulation anomalies over the Southwest, Midwest to Northeast and eastern Canada, and below-normal circulation anomalies over western Canada.
+There are virtually no significant precipitation teleconnections during the summer.

 - The East Pacific-North Pacific (EP-NP) pattern

-- Description: The EP-NP teleconnection pattern relates SST and upper-level circulation patterns over the eastern and northern Pacific to temperature, precipitation, and circulation anomalies downstream over North America.
+- Description: The EP-NP teleconnection pattern relates SST and upper-level circulation patterns (geopotential height anomalies) over the eastern and northern Pacific to temperature, precipitation, and circulation anomalies downstream over North America.
 Its influence during the winter is not as strong as during the other three seasons.

 - Status: The SST pattern over the northeastern North Pacific during June 2014 saw a continuation of the warmer-than-normal SSTs there, but the magnitude of the warmth decreased.
 The monthly EP-NP index has been positive since October, pulling the 3-month running mean well into positive territory.
 The June value was negative, reflecting a weakening of the warm SST anomalies and pulling the 3-month running mean closer to zero.